rominirani/googlecloud-indiacommunity-contributions/README.md

-## Google DevFest India Events - Cloud Talks
+## Google Dev Rel India Events - Cloud Talks
-This repository is a collection of talks/presentations given at various [DevFest Events held in 2022 in India](https://devfestindia.com/).
+This repository is a collection of talks/presentations given at various DevFest/Cloud Community Days/Cloud NEXT Events held in 2022 in India.

 This repository focuses on Google Cloud Platform talks.
 The goal is to collect these talks and amplify them within the community.

 ### How to submit your talk details?
-If you have presented at one of the DevFest's in the Cloud track, please do share your content.
+If you have presented at one of the events on Google Cloud Platform, please do share your content.
 [Create an issue](https://github.com/rominirani/google-devfest-india-2022-cloud/issues/new) and provide the following details in the issue:
-- Devfest Date
+- Date
+- Event (DevFest or Cloud Community Days or Cloud NEXT)
-- Devfest City
+- City
 - Your Name
 - Your talk topic
 - Brief Description (if you'd like)